opea-project/docs/examples/ChatQnA/deploy/k8s_getting_started.md

 - `helm install [RELEASE_NAME] [CHART_NAME]`: This command deploys a Helm chart into your Kubernetes cluster, creating a new release.
 It is used to set up all the Kubernetes resources specified in the chart and track the version of the deployment.

 For more detailed instructions and explanations, you can refer to the [official Helm documentation](https://helm.sh/docs/).

+### Using Kubernetes Manifest to Deploy
+Manifest files in YAML format define the Kubernetes resources you want to manage.
+The main components in a manifest file include:

+-   **ConfigMap**: Stores configuration data that can be used by pods, allowing you to keep containerized applications portable without embedding configuration data directly within the application's images.
+For example, a ConfigMap might store the database URL and credentials that your application needs to connect to a database.

+-   **Services**: Defines a logical set of Pods and a policy by which to access them.
+This resource abstracts the way you expose an application running on a set of Pods as a network service.

+-   **Deployment**: Manages the state of replicated application instances.
+It automatically replaces instances that fail or are deleted, maintaining the desired state of the application.

+For more detailed examples, you can view the [ChatQnA manifest file](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/kubernetes/intel/cpu/xeon/manifest/chatqna.yaml) which includes definitions for services, deployments, and other resources essential for running the ChatQnA application.
+This file is a reference for understanding how Kubernetes resources for ChatQnA are defined and orchestrated.